-- Rulemakings & Council Participation Develop rulemakings and participate in policy development at the Council for the trawl rationalization program and work on associated implementation and analytical requirements, including: - Development of electronic monitoring (EM) program for the whiting and fixed gear fisheries, including participation in and preparation of analysis for the Groundfish EM Policy Advisory Committee (GEMPAC) and Council meetings (IFQ, MS). - o Development of EM regulations for the bottom trawl and non-whiting midwater trawl fisheries, including preparation of analysis and presentations for the GEMPAC and Council, and staffing GEMPAC and Council discussions on these topics (IFQ). - Participated in five-year review of Trawl Program, including responding to data requests and preparing additional information for the review document, reviewing analysis and the draft review document, and staffing CAB meetings (ALL). - Responding to data requests and providing information for development and analysis of five-year review follow-on actions, including highlighting implementation concerns with proposed measures (ALL). - Litigation Preparation of supplement to the administrative record and briefs for Pacific Choice v.
-Pritzker litigation, preparation for court, and participation in mediation (IFQ). - Implementation of New Programs Implement new or changes to existing program processes and requirements associated with regulatory changes, specifically widow rockfish reallocation in FY 2017 (IFO). - o Reviewed final regulations and outreach materials. - Prepared and mailed applications and workbooks and assisted QS holders in completing and submitting applications. - o Reviewed applications, prepared and issued Initial Administrative Decisions (IADs) and updated QS permits. - o Reallocated widow rockfish QS in QS accounts. - PRA Submission and Unit Cost Computation Prepare and submit for approval of packages documenting forms and reporting requirements and associated fees to comply with the Paperwork Reduction Act and Unit Cost Computation policies, which includes development of new forms, revision of existing forms, and calculation of fees.
+- Rulemakings & Council Participation Develop rulemakings and participate in policy development at the Council for the trawl rationalization program and work on associated implementation and analytical requirements, including: - Development of electronic monitoring (EM) program for the whiting and fixed gear fisheries, including participation in and preparation of analysis for the Groundfish EM Policy Advisory Committee (GEMPAC) and Council meetings (IFQ, MS). - Development of EM regulations for the bottom trawl and non-whiting midwater trawl fisheries, including preparation of analysis and presentations for the GEMPAC and Council, and staffing GEMPAC and Council discussions on these topics (IFQ). - Participation in the Follow-On actions, including providing input on implementation (ALL).

-o Prepared and submitted for approval a unit cost computation for the FRSL application fee.
+- Responding to data requests and providing information for development and analysis of five-year review Follow-On actions, including highlighting implementation concerns with proposed measures (ALL). - Cost Recovery Working Group - Attending meetings and providing regional input to support nationwide cost recovery policy. - Implementation of New Programs Implement new or changes to existing program processes and requirements associated with regulatory changes, specifically widow rockfish reallocation in FY 2018 (IFQ). - Prepared and mailed applications and workbooks and assisted QS holders in completing and submitting applications. - Reviewed applications, prepared and issued Initial Administrative Decisions and updated QS permits. - o Reallocated and notified participants of widow rockfish QS in QS accounts. - Paperwork Reduction Act Submission and Unit Cost Computation Prepare and submit for approval of packages documenting forms and reporting requirements and associated fees to comply with the Paperwork Reduction Act and Unit Cost Computation policies, which includes development of new forms, revision of existing forms, and calculation of fees. - Prepared and submitted for approval a unit cost computation for the FRSL application fee.